 Cuttyhunk Plein Air

-Cuttyhunk Plein Air is an annual one-day festival that takes place on the Elizabethan Island (Gosnold, MA) on a Saturday in late June.
+Cuttyhunk Plein Air is an annual one-day festival that takes place on Cuttyhunk (the last of the Elizabeth Islands in the town of Gosnold, MA) on a Saturday in late June.

 Approximate Schedule

-8:20am: Arrive at Cuttyhunk Ferry, 66 State Pier (State Pier 3), New Bedford, MA; Collect registration packet and ticket from event volunteer; supplies will be stowed for travel
+8:20am: Arrive at Cuttyhunk Ferry,* (State Pier, New Bedford, MA); Collect registration packet and ticket from event volunteer; supplies will be stowed for travel

 9:00am: Depart New Bedford aboard M/V Cuttyhunk Ferry